SharePoint

 Vision

-2. To be a sustainable infrastructure to support clinician-investigators to perform clinically relevant and practice-oriented research that addresses controversies in treatment, and participate in large multinational studies.
+• To be a professional, multidisciplinary team working together to support clinician-investigators to perform clinically relevant and practice-oriented research

-4. To be always ready to support outbreak research of national importance.
+• To be prepared to rapidly respond to support outbreak research of national importance

 SCRN is overseen by an executive committee with representative from every public hospital in Singapore to engage local infectious disease physicians, microbiologists and scientists in a collaborative approach to spearhead cross-institutional clinical research in Singapore.
 In addition, head of SCRN leads a team that supports SCRN with administrative matters and coordinate clinical studies.
 It comprises research fellows, manager, executive, and a team of clinical research coordinators who are certified in Good Clinical Practice (GCP).